Global Gluttons

 It’s sweet, it’s decadent, and it’s addictive.

-Courtesy of the kind people at MIMO San Sebastián (an amazing cooking school and experience curator – if you’re visiting, definitely check them out!), here’s exactly how to recreate the magical cheesecake at home.
+Courtesy of MIMO San Sebastián (an amazing cooking school and experience curator – if you’re visiting, definitely check them out!), here’s exactly how to recreate the magical cheesecake at home.

 Pro tip: Do as they do in Basque country and serve your cheesecake with a nice glass of sherry!